awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

 1. Choose **Execute**\.

-1. After both steps in the automation workflow complete, in the **Executed steps** area, choose the step ID of a step to view steps details, including any step output\.
+1. After both steps in the automation complete, in the **Executed steps** area, choose the step ID of a step to view steps details, including any step output\.
 **Note**
 It can take several minutes for the `ok` status to be returned\.

 1. \(Optional\) Unless you plan to use the EC2 instance created by this walkthrough for other purposes, you can terminate the instance\.
 For information, see [Terminate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-   You can identify the instance by the name **LaunchedBySsmAutomation** that you tagged it with in [Step 1: Create the custom Automation document](#automation-walk-document-builder-create)\.
+   You can identify the instance by the name **LaunchedBySsmAutomation** that you tagged it with in [Step 1: Create the custom runbook](#automation-walk-document-builder-create)\.